Cong launches logo, website of its 'Bharat Jodo Yatra' from Kanyakumari to Kashmir | Politics

 The yatra will start from Kanyakumari in Tamil Nadu and then move northwards passing through Thiruvananthapuram, Kochi, Nilambur, Mysuru, Bellary, Raichur, Vikarabad, Nanded, Jalgaon, Indore, Kota, Dausa, Alwar, Bulandshahr, Delhi, Ambala, Pathankot, Jammu, and culminate in Srinagar.

-Asked why the yatra was not passing through the poll-bound states of Gujarat and Himachal Pradesh, Ramesh said questions are often raised that why it will go to one state and not other, but the route was decided keeping in mind factors such as security and geography.
+Asked why the yatra was not passing through the poll-bound states of Gujarat and Himachal Pradesh, Ramesh said questions are often raised as to why it will go to one state and not another, but the route was decided keeping in mind factors such as security and geography.

 ''Digvijay Singh's committee analysed five or six different routes.
-When the final route was chosen, it was chosen for several reasons such as security and geography,'' he said.
+When the final route was chosen, it was done for several reasons such as security and geography,'' he said.

-''There are some such routes with places where one has to travel by road, boat, or through forest, like the route through Chhattisgarh...The route chosen is the most direct route in terms of 'padayatra','' he said.
+''There are some such routes with places where one has to travel by road, boat, or through forests, like the route through Chhattisgarh...The route chosen is the most direct in terms of 'padayatra','' he said.

 Former Congress chief Rahul Gandhi will participate in the yatra from Kanyakumari.